microsoft/verona/docs/strings.md

 In OpenStep, `NSMutableString` is a subclass of (immutable) `NSString`, which allows APIs to be implemented as methods on `NSString` or as functions that take `NSString` arguments.
 This can lead to unsafe down-casts and the fact that a mutable string is a kind of immutable string causes bugs when mutable strings are accidentally used as immutable strings and modified unexpectedly.

-In Verona, we can differentiate between `imm` parameters, where the callee may capture the argument and requires that it is never mutated, and `readonly` parameters, where the string may be mutable but the caller promises not to modify them.
+In Verona, we can differentiate between `imm` parameters, where the callee may capture the argument and requires that it is never mutated, and `readonly` parameters, where the string may be mutable but the caller promises not to modify them and the compiler enforces that guarantee.
 Collections using strings as keys should always take an `imm & String`, whereas functions that query properties of a string should take a `readonly & String`.

 Existing string implementations